CarlG96/skeleton-smasher/README.md

     //IMG HERE
     //IMG HERE

+* Limit Testing
+    * I changed the code before completion so that each click would increase the Current Score and Total Score up to 99999999.
+I then purchased up to 99 of each unit and maxed out the Price Text on each unit/ upgrade.
+This was to make sure my code prevented numbers rising above 99999999 for Current Score, Total Score or Price Texts and above 99 for units and upgrades.
+As Skeletons Smashed Per Second is dependent upon all these factors, its max limit is capped at 10989.
+I tested these limits because although it is unlikely anyone would reach them, should they surpass them enough they would cause visual glitches on the webpage when number texts would become larger than their containers (and other measures such as overflow hiding or scrolling would not look good or work well for the user).

+//IMG HERE
 ## Test Cases
 In this section, I discuss what output should be associated with what input when a user accesses either the Intro Page or the Main Game Page.
 ### Intro Page Test Cases